I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_openallocation.md

 ## Members

-`Flags`

-[in] A <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_openallocationflags.md">DXGK_OPENALLOCATIONFLAGS</a> structure that identifies the operation to perform for allocations.

 `NumAllocations`

 [in] The number of elements in the array that the <b>pOpenAllocation</b> member specifies, which represents the number of device-specific allocations to open.

-`Pitch`

-[out] Supported beginning with Windows 8.

-The pitch, in bytes, of the allocation—that is, the distance, in bytes, to the start of the next row.

 `pOpenAllocation`